-Every private-sector employer is obliged to take out OSH insurance for its employees with one of these accredited private companies.
-However, this obligation does not concern the state.
-Although the latter is in theory the "employer" of public civil servants, it cannot take out OSH insurance with a private company.
-In the event of an accident at work, it is the Treasury Department that pays compensation to the victims [118].
+Every private-sector employer is obliged to take out occupational injury and disease insurance for the employees with one of these accredited private companies.
+However, this obligation does not concern the State.
+Although the latter is in theory the "employer" of public civil servants, it cannot take out insurance with a private company.
+In the event of an accident at work, it is the State Treasury that pays compensation to the victims [118].

-Act 459/2015 defines the accident at work in-person and in teleworking
+Act 459/2015 defines the accident at work at the employer's premises and in teleworking